Calcium acetate (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Missed dose: If you have eaten a meal in the past hour, take your usual dose of the medicine.
-Take your next dose at your regularly scheduled time.
-If it has been more than 1 hour or if it is almost time for your next meal, skip the missed dose.
-Then take your next dose at the regular time.
-Do not take 2 doses to make up for a missed dose.
+- Missed dose: If you have eaten a meal in the past hour, take the missed dose.
+If it has been more than 1 hour or if it is almost time for your next meal, skip the missed dose and take your next dose at the regular time.
+Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Throw away any unused oral liquid after 24 months.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.